Student Parking Regulations

 - Records Hold: Repeat violators with accumulated fees in excess of $50 may be reported to the registration office, and a hold may be placed on grades and registration.
 This will be initiated at the direction of the Parking Manager.
 Each hold must be approved by the Director of Administrative Services/Bursar.

 - Wheel Locks: Wheel locking devices represent restraint of movement.
 Vehicles will be wheel locked only if the driver has three or more open, unpaid notices of violation.
 All wheel locks must be pre-approved by the Parking Manager, and the Security Operations Shift Supervisor must be placed on stand-by to observe safe removal.
 Cases not resolved by wheel locking devices may be directed to the attention of Charlotte Mecklenberg Courts or to the office of the Associate Vice President of Student Services, as applicable.

 - Enforcement Towing: Towing will be accomplished at CPCC only when a vehicle is parked in an unsafe manner, or obstructs other vehicles.
-All vehicles to be towed and impounded must be pre-approved by the Parking Manager, who will inform the Director of Security or designated representative.
+All vehicles to be towed and impounded must be pre-approved by the Parking Manager, who will inform the Senior Director of Security or designated representative.

 - Student Parking Areas will be designated with posted signage.
 Students must display proper permit.

 - Employee Parking Areas will be designated with posted signage.
 Employees must display appropriate permits.
 Employees must possess employee parking access cards in gated areas.

 - Visitor Parking Areas will be designated by posted signage and by gates and pay-stations.
 Visitors will pay established parking fee upon exit from parking area.
 Visitors may be issued tokens for validated, unpaid exit from parking areas.